 Ethique has a great lineup of solid shampoo bars for all hair types so you’re sure to find one that is perfect for your next trip.

 11. Solid Conditioner Bar

-While you’re saving the planet and eliminating liquids from your carry on luggage be sure to replace your hair conditioner too.
-One bar of Ethique solid conditioner is the equivalent of 5 bottles of liquid conditioner so it should last you for your entire trip.
+While you’re saving the planet and eliminating liquids from your carry-on luggage, be sure to replace your hair conditioner too.
+One bar of Ethique solid conditioner is the equivalent of five bottles of liquid conditioner, so it should last you for your entire trip.
 This is one travel beauty product that can lighten your suitcase, save you money, and save the planet all at the same time!

 Note: You’ll probably want to invest in some type of carrying case for your new shampoo and conditioner bars.
 We love these FlatPak Soap Bar Cases from Matador!